 It’s not a lot of money.
 I don’t know how to help you get rich by watching Netflix.
 But what I do know is how to help you earn a little more pocket change during your downtime (Kyle over at the PH says as much as $225/month or more).
 The way I see it is I was making zero dollars before when I was watching Netflix.
 As long as I’m making more than zero dollars, and it’s not interfering with my shows, it’s worth it.

 Get Paid to Watch Netflix in 3 Simple Steps

-The easiest way to start getting paid to watch Netflix (or any TV show or movie for that matter) is through Swagbucks.
+The easiest way to start getting paid to watch Netflix (or get paid to watch movies at home in general) is through Swagbucks.
 I know it sounds counter-intuitive, as the entire point is to make money without being distracted from Netflix.
 But with the right set-up, you can push one button and forget about it.
 But you’ll need a few things first:

 You can get by signing up with just your email address.They even give you a free $5.00 just for trying it out.There are plenty of other ways to make a little extra cash on Swagbucks, and we’ve written about them before, but for right now we’re just going to focus on the videos.